MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/storage/Get-Partition.md

 1                H           1048576                                  298.09 GB IFS
 ```

-This example return all partitions on disk 5.
+This example returns all partitions on disk 5.

 ### EXAMPLE 3
 ```